alphagov/verify-matomo-utils/README.md

 This script can be used to download logs from AWS CloudWatch.
 It assumes the logs in question are inside a log group called "matomo".
-Pass it two millisecond timestamps and it will download any errored requests from Nginx between those timestamps.
+Pass it two millisecond-timestamps and it will download any errored requests from Nginx between those timestamps.
 For example, to get logs from between 9:32 and 9:49 on 2019-01-01, pass in `1546507920000` and `1546508999999`:

 ```